mohajeranilab/MM-Lab-Face-Shield-Design/README.md

 # Uof L Face Shield design for Rapid 3D printing

-Oue goal here in this project is to make a low cost, good quality, reusable, and fast production of face mask and shield that can be quickly deployed.
+Oue goal here in this project is to make a low cost, good quality, reusable, and rapid production of face shield that can be quickly deployed.
-This face shield is currently in use in London Health Sciences Centre in the Emergency Department.
-This face shield is made by Dr. Hardeep Ryair
+This face shield is made by Dr. Hardeep Ryair.

 Decontamination (Information is taken from https://github.com/gliax/faceshield)